ansysresearch/Getting-Started/README.md

 - If you're using Tensorflow, have a look at [Tensorflow guidelines](Pytorch.md)

-- If you would like to run your code in parallel on multiple CPU cores, have a look at [Parallel guidelines](Parallel.md)
+- If you're interested to see if you can run your code faster, have a look at [faster code guidelines](Parallel.md)